Home

 Lady Mason

-There are two groups of Women Freemasons.
-There are Co-Masonry lodges, which admit both men and women and there are Women Freemason lodges which admit only women.
+There are Co-Masonry lodges, which admit both men and women.

-The members of Co-Masonry lodges and Women Freemason lodges take Freemasonry just as seriously as their all male counterparts.
-Ascending the chairs is a much slower process than in American Freemasonry, as much study and a high degree of proficiency is required.
+Ascending the chairs in their lodges is a much slower process than in the all male American Freemasonry, as much study and a very high degree of proficiency is required.

 While "regular" Grand Lodges across the world do not formally recognize "mixed" Co-Masonry (male and female) nor Women's Masonry, in many countries there is a growing measure of mutual respect bestowed upon some of these groups, many of which use the same working tools, lectures and ritual as regular Freemasonry.